-Given its inability to carry out routine administrative actions, unsurprisingly, over the reporting period, there have been no material administration service issues which need to be reported here by Dalriada.
+Unsurprisingly, Dalriada has been unable to carry out routine administrative actions for the Scheme over the reporting period.
+Therefore, there have been no material administration service issues which need to be reported here.

-Notwithstanding this, Dalriada, as a professional Independent Trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
-Dalriada's administration processes are independently audited and accredited under AAF 01/06 and AAF 02/07.
+Notwithstanding this, Dalriada, as a professional independent trustee, has processes and controls in place that are suitably designed to ensure any service objectives can be achieved once the Scheme is in a position to operate in the manner of a normal scheme.
+Dalriada's administrations processes are independently audited and accredited under AAF 01/20 and AAF 02/07.

-Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard SLA levels and targets and formally reported on, on a quarterly basis.
+Once Dalriada is in a position to process member benefit requests these will be managed and monitored in line with Dalriada's standard service level agreements (SLA) levels and targets and formally reported on, on a quarterly basis.

-In addition, acknowledging that we need accurate member data for the processing of member benefits, Dalriada will carry out an analysis of 'common data' and 'scheme specific data' (as defined by the Pensions Regulator).
+In addition, acknowledging that we need accurate member data for the processing of member benefits, Dalriada will carry out an analysis of 'common data' and 'scheme specific data' (as defined by TPR).
 This helps us to ensure the integrity of member data that is processed.

-We perform regular bank reconciliations for all Scheme bank accounts.
-The purposes of these reconciliations is to ensure that all transactions processed through the bank accounts (money in and out) can be accounted for.
+We perform monthly bank account reconciliations for all the schemes to which Dalriada is appointed.
+The purpose of these reconciliations is to ensure that all transactions processed through the bank accounts (money in and out) can be accounted for.
 Any transactions which cannot be accounted for are investigated and corrected if required.